 What the lamest excuse/s you've heard from a tenant for not paying rent ??

-I got short changed on the direct deposit of the rent by a long term (8 year) tenant one day.
+Did you let it slide or what?I got short changed on the direct deposit of the rent by a long term (8 year) tenant one day.
 I called to query the odd amount that got paid intp the account.
 She said she was short of money and "I knew you wouldn't mind".

 What do you say to that?
 I was expecting a real excuse.
 That was the best she could do